TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 *   **Online Services.** We collect Personal Data when you make a reservation, purchase goods and services from our Websites or Apps, communicate with us, or otherwise connect with us or post to social media pages, or sign up for a newsletter or participate in a survey, contest or promotional offer.

-*   **Property Visits and Offline Interactions.** We collect Personal Data when you visit our properties or use on-property services and outlets, such as restaurants, concierge services, health clubs, child care services, and spas.
+*   **Property Visits and Offline Interactions.** We collect Personal Data when you visit our properties, Homes and Villas, or use on-property services and outlets, such as restaurants, concierge services, health clubs, child care services, and spas.
 We also collect Personal Data when you attend promotional events that we host or in which we participate, or when you provide your Personal Data to facilitate an event.

 *   **Customer Care Centers.** We collect Personal Data when you make a reservation over the phone, communicate with us by email, fax or via online chat services or contact customer service.
 These communications may be recorded for purposes of quality assurance and training.

 *   **Owners and Franchisees.** We collect Personal Data from Owners of Marriott Group branded properties that we manage.
 We also collect Personal Data from Franchisees of Marriott Group branded properties that are independently owned and operated under a franchise agreement with us.
 Owners and Franchisees are independent from the Marriott Group.

+*   **Homes and Villas Property Management Companies.** We collect Personal Data from companies and their service providers who manage Homes and Villas properties, your booking of Homes and Villas, and provide additional support to you during your stay at Homes and Villas (“**Homes and Villas Property Management Companies**”).
+Homes and Villas Property Management Companies are independent from the Marriott Group.

-*   **Authorized Licensees.** We collect Personal Data from companies when we enter into a license or similar agreement to sell goods and services under a Marriott Group brand (“**Authorized Licensees**”).
+*   **Authorized Licensees.** We collect Personal Data from companies when we enter into a license or similar agreement to sell goods and services under a Marriott Group brand (“Authorized Licensees”).
 Examples of Authorized Licensees include our time share partners, Marriott Vacations Worldwide Corporation and Vistana Signature Experiences, Inc. Examples of other Authorized Licensees include Cruise Yacht Optco Ltd. d/b/a The Ritz-Carlton Yacht Collection, developers of Marriott Group branded real estate and co-branded credit card partners.
 Authorized Licensees are independent from the Marriott Group.

 *   **Strategic Business Partners**.
-We collect Personal Data from companies with whom we partner to provide you with goods, services or offers based upon your experiences at our properties or that we believe will be of interest to you (“**Strategic Business Partners**”).
+We collect Personal Data from companies with whom we partner to provide you with goods, services or offers based upon your experiences at our properties or Homes and Villas, or that we believe will be of interest to you (“**Strategic Business Partners**”).
 Examples of Strategic Business Partners include on-property outlets, travel and tour partners, time share partners, rental car providers and travel booking platforms.
 Strategic Business Partners are independent from the Marriott Group.

 *   **Other Sources.** We collect Personal Data from other sources, such as public databases, joint marketing partners and other third parties.